V/H/S: Viral

-Now, before we get into what you need to know of how you can watch 'V/H/S: Viral' right now, here are some quick facts about the Bloody Disgusting, 8383 Productions, Divide / Conquer, The Collective Studios, Crafty Apes, Bishop Studios LLC, Sayaka Producciones, AM Films, Studio71, Rustic Films horror flick.
+Now, before we get into the full breakdown of how you can watch 'V/H/S: Viral' right now, here are some notable highlights about the Bloody Disgusting, 8383 Productions, Divide / Conquer, The Collective Studios, Crafty Apes, Bishop Studios LLC, Sayaka Producciones, AM Films, Studio71, Rustic Films horror flick.
 V/H/S: Viral starring Patrick Lawrie, Emilia Ares, Celia K. Milius, Steve Berens has a R rating, a runtime of about 1 hr 21 min.
 The release date of the movie is November 21st, 2014.
-The movie received a user score of 48/100 on TMDb, which is informed by reviews from 665 verified users.
+The movie received a user score of 49/100 on TMDb, which represents input from reviews from 675 platform users.

-Eager to watch 'V/H/S: Viral' wherever you like to watch?
-Tracking down a streaming service to buy, rent, download, or view the Nacho Vigalondo-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Curious where to watch 'V/H/S: Viral' right from your couch?
+Hunting down a streaming service to buy, rent, download, or watch the Nacho Vigalondo-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'V/H/S: Viral' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'V/H/S: Viral' on each platform when they are available.
 'V/H/S: Viral' is currently available to rent, purchase, or stream via subscription on Peacock Premium Plus, Prime Video, FlixFling, Plex, Fandango At Home, Plex Channel, Peacock Premium, Microsoft Store, Apple TV, Hoopla, DistroTV, Fandango at Home Free, Google Play Movies, fuboTV, The Roku Channel, YouTube, and Tubi TV in the US.

 'V/H/S: Viral' Release Dates